tgh-apil/Cerberus-Multivent/README.md

 **Review & Evaluation**: Jose Dianti, Ewan Goligher, Michael Long, William Ng, Marcin Wasowicz, David Priess, Alex Vesely, Arnaud Mbadjeu, Robert Kacmarek, Shaf Keshavjee, Maha Al-Mandhari, Jesse May, Laurent Brochard, and Arthur Slutsky, from the Departments of Anesthesiology and Pain Management, Critical Care Medicine, Respiratory Care, Surgery and Medicine at University Health Network & St. Michaels Hospital, Toronto; Hospital Italiano de Buenos Aires, Argentina; Brigham and Women’s Hospital, Boston; Surrey Memorial Hospital, Surrey.

-Development was supported by grants from the **University Health Network & Sinai Health Systems Academic Medical Organization COVID-19 Innovation Fund** and the **Peter Munk Cardiac Center Foundation** at the University Health Network.
+Development was supported by grants from the **University Health Network & Sinai Health Systems Academic Medical Organization COVID-19 Innovation Fund** and the **Toronto General & Western Hospital Foundation** at the University Health Network.
 This work would not have been possible without the logistical support and hundreds of hours of work from numerous collaborators including:

 **UHN Medical Engineering**: Maciej Bauer, Gad Acosta, Dave Gretzinger, Ewaryst Kulikowski, Katina DiBiase